 Business 1 Zones are the primary commercial and retail centres serving the district's townships.
 These environments are recognised as being noisier and busier than Living zones, with more traffic, people, signs and building coverage.
 Business 1 Zones are still pleasant areas for people to live or work in, with good amenity/aesthetic values.
 They are also areas where higher density housing can be established as a permitted activity.
 The town centre's in Rolleston and Lincoln are recognised Key Activity Centres (KACs) that are subject to precinct based provisions to enable them to be a focus for community, commercial and service activities in the context of the Greater Christchurch Centre's Network.
 This KAC status comes with a number of prerequisites, including the need for these locations to be serviced by the strategic transport network and for the scale of development to be sufficient to service the specified catchment while ensuring it complements other centres within the network.
-This includes the Christchurch Central Business District that is the principal commercial, office and retail centre for Greater Christchurch.
+This includes the Christchurch.
 There are a range of business environments within Selwyn that are managed through the Business 1 Zone provisions, ranging from the larger centres in Rolleston and Lincoln, to the more localised town centres of Prebbleton and West Melton and neighbourhood centres servicing the residential subdivisions in the larger townships.